3and0m/Poseidon/README.md

 <hr>

-Poseidon is a simple discord raid bot, it is very easy to use you only have to fill with your information in the config.js.
+Poseidon is a simple Discord Nuke Bot, it is very easy to use you only have to fill with your information in the config.js.

 <hr>